-Before you spend money to rent a DSLR camera and a lens for your product photography, consider using the quality camera that you carry around with you all the time: your smartphone.
+Before spending money to rent a camera and a lens for your product photography, consider using the smartphone camera you carry all the time.

 You may be thinking that using your smartphone for product photography sounds a bit crazy but with today’s advances in technology, it’s absolutely feasible to create great product images utilizing your smartphone’s advanced camera features and a tripod.
 This option is both budget and user-friendly, not to mention convenient.

 With proper preparation, you don’t have to buy a fancy camera with a range of lenses to take good product images.

 Step One: Using Your Phone As A Camera

 Most smartphones in today’s market come equipped with great cameras.
 If you’re one of the many consumers who have purchased one of these devices, then you have a high-quality DSLR alternative right at your fingertips!

 Below are a few smartphones that have great camera features:

 - Resolution: 2436 x 1125.